sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-editor.md

 In this tab you will find all fields that are in the standard silo editor including :

 - The silo parameters: Identifier, Display name, Silo type and dependencies
-- The importfile itteration parameters
+- The importfile iteration parameters
 - The silo constants

 ![Application model main silo](./images/appmodel_silo_editor.png "Application model main silo")

 ## Associations tab

-This is the main tab and allows the user to configure the associations between the application model and the ledger identites loaded.
+This is the main tab and allows the user to configure the associations between the application model and the ledger identities loaded.

-The editor is seperated in fields that allow the user to:
+The editor is separated in fields that allow the user to:

 - Associate all the pre-configured mappings to the application model
 - Set the application model variables values